SP5GW/Radio_Shack_Digital_Clock_Controller/README.md

 Resistor R1 is added to allow capacitor C1 to discharge when the PC monitor transitions from an active state to a disconnected state, i.e. without R1, the rectifier output voltage would remain high even after the PC monitor enters sleep mode or is disconnected.

-The signal from comparator U2B is inverted by the Schmitt trigger NAND gate U3A (4093) (voltage Ue) and then controls an RC circuit that introduces a delay adjustable from 0 to 6 seconds using potentiometer RV2.
-Diode D2 allows for immediate capacitor C2 discharge whenever U3A output goes to low state, resulting in no delay in clock power off as soon as monitor is disconnected or put into sleep (voltage Uf).
+The signal from the comparator U2B is inverted by the Schmitt trigger NAND gate U3A (4093), generating voltage Ue.
+This signal then controls an RC circuit that introduces a delay adjustable from 0 to 6 seconds, set by potentiometer RV2.
+Diode D2 allows for the immediate discharge of capacitor C2 whenever the output of U3A goes low, ensuring no delay in turning off the clock power when the monitor is disconnected or enters sleep mode, producing voltage Uf.

-Voltages Ue (blue curve) and Uf (yellow curve) are shown in equivalent RC circuit (R=100k and C = 10uF) for scenarios with and without diode D2.
-In case of picture below the square wave is used as Uf:
+The behavior of voltages Ue (blue curve) and Uf (yellow curve) is illustrated in an equivalent RC circuit (R=100kΩ, C=10μF) for cases with and without diode D2.
+In the scenario depicted below, a square wave is applied as Uf.

-Scneario when diode D2 is not used:
+Scenario when diode D2 is not used:

 <p align="center">
 <img src="./img/Delay_RC_10u100k_without_diode.png" width="600" height="400"/>